solarwinds/terraform-provider-swo/README.md

 }
 ```

 Run the new debugger.
-If everything was set up correctly, the plugin will output a message telling you to set the TF_REATTACH_PROVIDERS environment variable to the value shown.
+If everything was set up correctly, the plugin will output a message to the Debug Console telling you to set the TF_REATTACH_PROVIDERS environment variable.

+Below you see an example of what should be displayed in your Debug Console if the provider stated up correctly.
+Copy the variable in your Debug Console and export it in your terminal.
+Don't export what is in the example below.

+### Example:
 ```
 Provider started.
 To attach Terraform CLI, set the TF_REATTACH_PROVIDERS environment variable with the following:

-	TF_REATTACH_PROVIDERS='{"github.com/solarwindscloud/swo":{"Protocol":"grpc","ProtocolVersion":6,"Pid":50111,"Test":true,"Addr":{"Network":"unix","String":"/var/folders/86/21z0bd_x39g177h5nfw2l8w80000gq/T/plugin710908482"}}}'
+	TF_REATTACH_PROVIDERS='{"github.com/solarwindscloud/swo":{"Protocol":"grpc","ProtocolVersion":6,"Pid":50111,"Test":true,"Addr":{"Network":"unix","String":"/var/folders/86/21z0bd_x39g177h5nfw2l8w80000gq/T/plugin1234"}}}'
   ```

   export the `TF_REATTACH_PROVIDERS` you get back.